dialex/crypto-price-fetcher/README.md

   - Execute `run-fetcher.sh` or `rake` to fetch the prices.
 - 🐍 Python version
   - cd `python`
-  - Execute `invoke install` to install everything required to run the app.
+  - Execute `run-bigbang.sh` to install everything required to run the app.
+  - Execute `run-fetcher.sh` or `invoke execute` to fetch the prices.